abc-research/nurse2020/_pages/submission.md

 ---
 layout: single
-permalink: /submit/
+permalink: /submission/
-title: "How to join"
+title: "How to Submit Results"
 excerpt: "Join the Challenge"
 last_modified_at: 2020-05-30T15:15:09-04:00
 toc: false